regoclint/prac/Notes.md

     Character.isDigit
     Character.isAlphabet

+    sb.setCharAt()

 Collections.sort uses Array.sort by converting the collection to array Array.sort uses quick sort for primitive type and Tim sort for objects

+Ways to optimise
+- on time
+        increase space
+        multiple O(N)
+        already sorted then binary search
+        look at different complexity scales and see if you can reduce to the next lower scale try diff DS
+- On space
+        sorting
+        binary search
+        use input for modification or sentinels

 26 -
 128 -